Marquard of Randeck

-Marquard of Randeck (or of Randelle; Italian: Marquardo di Randeck; 1296 - 3 January 1381) was Patriarch of Aquileia from 1365 until his death.
+Marquard of Randeck (or of Randelle; Italian: Marquardo di Randeck; 1296 - 3 January 1381) was Prince-Bishop of Augsburg from 1348 until 1365.

 Biography

 He was born at Augsburg, the son of a knight, but was educated by his uncle, the canon of the city.
-He was later a chancellor of emperor Charles IV at Avignon.
-He was appointed as prince-bishop of Augsburg in 1348.
+He was later a chancellor of Charles IV, Holy Roman Emperor at Avignon.
+He was appointed as bishop of Augsburg in 1348.
 Six years later, he accompanied the emperor in his visit to Rome.
-The following year, Marquard was sent to Pisa to suppress an anti-imperial revolt, and was wounded in the fray. he anyway remained for a period at Pisa as imperial captain and governor in Italy.
+The following year, Marquard was sent to Pisa to suppress an anti-imperial revolt and was wounded in the fray.
+He remained for a period at Pisa as an imperial captain and governor in Italy.
 In 1356 he was captured by the condottiero Lodrisio Visconti at Casorate Primo.
 In 1365 the emperor made him as lieutenant general in Friuli.
-In the same year, pope Urban VI gave him the vacant title of Patriarch of Aquileia, and Marquard (who had to renounce Augsburg) entered at Cividale in June 1366.
+In the same year, Pope Urban VI gave him the vacant title of Patriarch of Aquileia, and Marquard (who had to renounce Augsburg) entered at Cividale in June 1366.